Best Starter Camera for Outdoor Photography

 For outdoor photographers who enjoy shooting in challenging conditions, having a camera that is waterproof and weather-resistant is crucial.
 The Olympus Tough TG-6 is a rugged compact camera that is perfect for underwater photography and other extreme outdoor adventures.
 It is waterproof up to 50 feet, shockproof, and crushproof, making it ideal for photographers who want to venture into extreme environments.

-See also Best Drones for Photographers
+See also Best Drones for Law Enforcement

 Another excellent option is the Nikon COOLPIX W300.
 This compact camera is waterproof up to 100 feet, shockproof, and freeze-proof.
 It features a 16-megapixel sensor, 4K UHD video recording, and built-in GPS for geotagging your outdoor shots.
 With its durability and impressive features, this camera is ready to tackle any challenging outdoor conditions.